gyaikhom/phenodcc-entities-overviews/README.md

 the PhenoDCC receives these XML documents, they are stored verbatim in the `phenodcc_raw` database.
-However, for the most frequent queries that are used by the annotation generator and data display, it is faster to prepare overview record set that are queried frequently.
-The `phenodcc_overview` database stores the collection of data that are queried most frequently.
+However, for the most frequent queries that are used by the annotation generator and data display, it is faster to prepare overview records set that are queried frequently.
+The `phenodcc_overviews` database stores the collection of data that are queried most frequently.

 _The database schema is defined elsewhere in the overview builder_.
 In this